 You may need a procedure to open the blocked artery.
 With percutaneous coronary intervention, a surgeon threads a tube into the blocked artery.
-Then she expands a tiny balloon attached to the end of the tube to open the artery.
-At the same time, she may put a tiny mesh tube called a stent in to keep the artery propped open.
+Then they expand a tiny balloon attached to the end of the tube to open the artery.
+At the same time, they may put a tiny mesh tube called a stent in to keep the artery propped open.

 Your doctor could suggest coronary artery bypass grafting.
 The surgeon takes out a healthy blood vessel and attaches it to the damaged vessel to create a detour for the blood.